Calories in a chicken and rice meal: What it actually is

 Key takeaways

-- Fat is the fastest way to raise calories because it provides ~9 calories per gram, compared with ~4 per gram for protein and carbs.
-“Just a little oil” can add more calories than an extra scoop of rice.
+- Fat is the fastest way to raise calories because it provides about 9 calories per gram, compared with about 4 per gram for protein and carbs.
+One tablespoon of oil adds about 120 calories, which is more than an extra half cup of cooked rice.

 - For consistent results, weigh cooked chicken and cooked rice and measure oils and sauces for 14 days.
 Then adjust portions based on your trend, not one day of scale noise.